davidayariga/Redi_Data_Analytics_Proj/README.md

 ## Model Building:

-o	A linear regression model was trained on the processed data using price as the target variable and all other columns as features.
+A linear regression model was trained on the processed data using price as the target variable and all other columns as features.

 ## Evaluation: